TermAbbreviationDescriptionFurther information

 Fast Fourier TransformFFTThis takes in a set of amplitudes, measured at uniform intervals, and generates half as many complex numbers.
 One of the pair of values in each complex number represents the intensity of one frequency within the set of amplitudes.
 The set typically has 256, or 512, or 1024 (or other power of 2) values.

-frequency domainThe information within the frequency spectrum.
+frequency domainThe information within the frequency spectrum such as the peak frequency of click or the bandwidth.
 This includes no information on the order in which frequencies appear in a sound.

 frequency profileThe F-POD stores the wavelengths of the successive waves in a click.
 These give information about the frequencies in the click and their time sequence, and can be graphically displayed as the frequency that would have that wavelength in a pure sine wave.
 Frequency profiles cohere in trains.